Recusal: Administrative agency and other matters

 Outside the judicial system, the concept of recusal is also applied in administrative agencies.
 When a member of a multi-member administrative body is recused, the remaining members typically determine the outcome.
 When the sole occupant of an official position is recused, the matter may be delegated to the official's deputy or to a temporarily designated official; for example, when the Solicitor General of the United States is recused from a case, the Deputy Solicitor General will handle the matter in his or her place.
+For example, in 1990, U.S. Attorney General Richard Thornburgh recused himself from an investigation due to his connection with a subject involved in the case.
 On March 2, 2017, Jeff Sessions, Attorney General of the U.S., recused himself while the department investigated Russian interference in the 2016 election due to concerns over his impartiality as a member of the Trump campaign team.

-Concepts analogous to recusal also exist in the legislative branch.
-Members with a personal financial interest in a measure should not vote according to the rules of the United States Senate and House of Representatives.
-In such cases, the Senator or Representative may record a vote of "present" rather than "yea" or "nay".
+In Rhode Island, best practices suggest that an official should leave the room during discussions of the matter they are recused from, especially in executive sessions where the presence of the recused individual could be inappropriate.

+Best practices

+Documenting recusal decisions in writing is sometimes recommended to clarify the scope and ensure transparency.